 - Reading on the Beach – with no interruptions

 - Hiking a Mountain trail – at your pace

 - Kayaking or Paddleboarding – without age restrictions

 - Leisurely morning coffee overlooking a mountain vista – take as long as you want!

-- Leisurely cocktails overlooking a sunset on the beach
+- Leisurely cocktails overlooking the sunset on the beach

 What are your thoughts?
 Are you looking for a city break or a nature sanctuary?
 These are just a few ideas.
 Where would you go on your solo mom trip?
 Leave a comment below!

 Start your search now.
 Hotels Combined searches all the travel sites for the best prices.

 Or for an authentic home away from home feel, search Airbnb.
 Click here to save on your first stay.